Namrata150894/Project2/README.md

 Created by Namrata Patel............

-this is edit on 2nd day!!
+this is edited on 2nd day!!